jacksingleton/dast-pipeline/README.md

 The test app, like most I have seen, uses a separate data set for each test.
 This means that if we try to run an active scan after running an entire test suite, most attacks will fail because they are acting on data that no longer exists.

-Instead, I created a new session before each test and ran the active scan after each test, before clearing the database.
+Instead, for my first pass, I created a new session before each test and ran the active scan after each test, before clearing the database.

 This worked, but meant that I had to export a separate report for each test.
 Besides resulting in lots of files, this also meant that zap/burp could not collapse multiple instances of the same vulnerability.

+Things could also be complicated if the tests were designed to build on each other's data.
+In this case, the active scan could delete or otherwise change data from one test, getting in the way of the test test due to run next.

+## Live Active Scan

+ZAP and Burp both include a feature to conduct an active scan in real time as requests/responses are sent through the proxy.
+Burp calls this a 'Live Active Scan' and ZAP calls it 'Attack Mode'.

+The advantage with this is that we don't have to create a new session (and report) for each test as long as we wait for the active scanning to complete before moving on to the next test.

+Burp: no api

+ZAP: unconventional api worked with check-and-wait hack